Nerderer/vue-fetch-box/README.md

 ## Vue compatibility

-Vue fetch-box currently only works with Vue 2.x.
+Vue fetch-box works with Vue 2 and Vue 3.
+Just make sure to import the matching version of Vue fetch-box, as there is one file for Vue 2 and another for Vue 3.

 ## Dependencies

-Vue fetch-box requires Vue 2.x and Axios to work.
+Vue fetch-box requires Vue 2 or 3 and Axios to work.